kevinmcareavey/jason-tutorial-series/md/iis-tutorials-2.md

 > **Note:** Much of the power of Prolog comes from recursion, but it can be tricky to use correctly.
 When using recursion it essential that you always account for the boundary case.

-## Summary
+## Conclusion

-In this tutorial we have has a brief introduction to logic programming using SWISH, including how to write facts and rules, how to submit queries and interpret the results, and how to make use of core language features such as conjunction, disjunction, and negation.
+In this tutorial we have had a brief introduction to logic programming using SWISH, including how to write facts and rules, how to submit queries and interpret the results, and how to make use of core language features such as conjunction, disjunction, and negation.

-In the [next tutorial](iis-tutorials-3.html) we will see how AgentSpeak and Jason extend logic programming to allow us to implement belief-desire-intention (BDI) agents.
+In the next tutorial in the [series](index.html) we will see how AgentSpeak and Jason extend logic programming to allow us to implement belief-desire-intention (BDI) agents.

 ### Complete listing